mapbiomas/training/Class_3/README.md

 ## 2.4.
 Collect the spectral information

-Once we have the samples for the defined classes, we need to capture the spectral information in its pixels
+Once we have the samples for the defined classes, the next step is to extract the spectral information from their pixels.

 ```javascript
 // Collect the spectral information to get the trained samples